KD5VMF/Visual-Studio-APPs/README.md

+# Visual Studio APPs

+**Visual Studio APPs** is a collection of Windows / Visual Studio / C# projects made for fun, learning, experiments, graphics, simulations, AI ideas, science-style visual tools, and home-lab utilities.

+This repo is meant to help people explore code, build projects, learn by example, and try interesting desktop applications without needing a huge paid software stack.

+---

+# Programs In This Repository

+## AICreatureLab_v1.0.3

+An AI creature simulation / experiment project focused on creature behavior, learning ideas, movement, and visual simulation.
+Good for experimenting with autonomous agents and artificial life concepts.

+---

+## AtomPlayground_v10

+A scientifically inspired atom / particle / physics visualization playground.
+This project is aimed at visual learning, experimentation, and making science-style concepts easier to see on screen.

+---

+## BioGenesisX_v15b

+A larger biological / artificial-life style simulation project.
+Focused on evolving life-like behavior, survival pressure, population behavior, and long-running simulated systems.

+---

+## DimExplorer

+A dimension-exploration style C# WinForms project.
+Designed as a visual experiment for exploring space, dimensions, graphics, and interactive ideas.

+---

+## GreatFluidDynamics_Rebuilt

+A fluid-dynamics visualization project rebuilt for better structure and usability.
+Useful for experimenting with visual flow, movement, and simulation-style graphics.

+---

+## GreatFluidDynamics_Rebuilt_v2

+Second rebuilt version of the fluid-dynamics project.
+Includes additional fixes, improvements, and newer experiment work compared to the first rebuilt version.

+---

+## HelixSolarShow_Project_v5

+A solar-system / helix-style visualization project.
+Built for showing motion, space, orbital-style movement, and visually interesting solar-system concepts.

+---

+## LifeForgeAccelerated v9

+An accelerated life / evolution simulation project.
+Focused on fast-running simulation behavior, life-like rules, and visual experimentation.

+---

+## LifeForgeAccelerated_autoevolution_persistence

+A LifeForge version focused on auto-evolution and persistence.
+Designed so simulation progress can continue, save, and build on previous learning or state.

+---

+## LifeForgeAccelerated_gpu_multithreaded_final_fix2

+A higher-performance LifeForge version using GPU / multithreaded ideas where practical.
+Focused on making the simulation work harder and run faster on stronger systems.

+---

+## NewtonsCradleStudio_v3

+A Newton’s cradle physics / graphics project.
+Good for learning physics visualization, motion, timing, collision-style behavior, and clean desktop graphics.

+---

-# PFLT14 — pfSense Live Telemetry Rev 14
+## PFLT14 — pfSense Live Telemetry Rev 14

 PFLT14 is a full-screen Windows dashboard for watching a pfSense router/firewall in real time using SNMP.

 It was built to be simple for a home lab: no SSH scraping, no pfSense web login, and no paid monitoring stack required.

 The dashboard shows live traffic, selected-interface stats, link speed, byte counters, latency/probe health, retry status, peak values, and multiple graph-style cards in one clean screen.

----

-# Features
+### PFLT14 Features

 - Real-time pfSense SNMP telemetry
 - Fullscreen dashboard UI